-Founded in 1991, Volcom was inspired by creative spirit to create products for the determined who are true to their passions – those who were born to chase what they are true to, not because they want to but because they have to.
+Founded in 1991, Volcom was inspired by the creative spirit to create products for the determined who are true to their passions – those who were born to chase what they are true to, not because they want to but because they have to.

-All of Volcom’s vision started when its founders, Richard Woolcott and Tucker Hall set off on a snowboarding trip that forever changed their lives.
+All of Volcom’s vision started when its founders, Richard Woolcott and Tucker Hall, set off on a snowboarding trip that forever changed their lives.
 With one of them laid off from work, this trip plus an initial $5000 from Richard’s father, Volcom was born.

 Woolcott and Hall took the chance when snowboarding and skateboarding were looked down upon in the US.
-It was during the time of recession with riots in LA and the Gulf War just breaking out.
+It was during the time of recession, with riots in LA and the Gulf War just breaking out.
 They believed change was in the air.